When this guide is useful

 Jokes of the Gods should be approached by reducing the cost of first contact.
 Make the first trip a light scout run that checks approach risk, supply drain, and the retreat point; use the second trip for required materials or combat supplies.
 A failed first attempt is still useful if it produces clear route information.

 If you cannot explain how the run might fail, do not carry rare materials yet.
-Confirm the hazard profile with a short route before turning it into a committed attempt.
+Use a short route to learn whether the failure point is enemy pressure, a quest gate, supply drain, or bad return timing before turning it into a committed attempt.

-• Use the first run to verify the route, not to force completion.
+- Use the first run to confirm the route, not to force completion.

 What to record after a run

-Current related objects include Jokes of the Gods, side quest, Tumbaga Ingots, Gold Ingots, Cursed Swamp.
-After a real attempt, record how those objects connect to route risk, material planning, enemies, or rewards instead of turning them into unverified coordinates.
+If the route touches Jokes of the Gods, side quest, Tumbaga Ingots, Gold Ingots, Cursed Swamp, note how those objects connect to route risk, material planning, enemies, or rewards so the next run improves for a concrete reason.

 A useful guide should answer four practical questions: when to go, what to bring, what to change after failure, and how the topic connects to resources, ships, bosses, or beginner routing.